jarovo/jarovo.github.io/_posts/2018-05-16-unipi-connecting.md

+---
-Connecting UniPi the first time using link-local address
+title: Connecting UniPi the first time using link-local address
+layout: default
+---

+{{ page.title }}
 ------------------------------------------------------------

 Recently I found out there is a possiblity to connect UniPi without the need of